How much does it cost to charge an electric vehicle (EV)?

 It’s important to compare the off-peak charging period with the charging time of your EV so that you have enough off-peak hours available to charge your electric car to full.

 Not yet got a charger at home?
-E.ON can help you get an EV charger installed at your home.
+We can help you get an EV charger installed at your home.
 If you live in a flat or rental accommodation, you can also benefit from an Office for Zero Emission Vehicles (OZEV) grant that can reduce the upfront cost of an EV charger by up to £350.

 How much does it cost to charge an electric vehicle at a charging station?

 The cost of using a public charger depends on the charge point network, the power rating and speed of charge as well as the location of the charge point.
 Some charge points are free, for example at supermarkets if you make a qualifying purchase, so it’s always good to check before you head out to one.

 One of the more expensive options for public charging are rapid charge points that are typically found at motorway service stations.
 This is because they offer a faster charge (average charge time to 80% is around 20-40 minutes) and because of their convenient location when you’re making longer journeys.